 - CPU power per website: 24 cores / 1,000 websites = 2.4% of a CPU core

-Result: Each website has only half the CPU power, which was already low.
+Result: Each web page has only half of the CPU power, which was already low.

 - Costs for one server per month = €350